-Child's name: Class / \ ear:

-Name of referrer?
-Date:

-Useful information on child: Health / social issues? after?
-Special educa ational needs?
-Safeguardi ng?
-Looked
+Child's name: Class / Year: Name of referrer?
+Date: Useful information on child: Health / social issues?
+Special educational needs?
+Safeguarding?
+Looked after?
 Are you aware of other professional involvement with this child?
-Is there anyone else in support for this child?
-E so, please give details. - -

-Reasons for referral / cause for concern:

-Level of concern / urgency: (Low) 1 2 3 4 5 6 7 8 9 10 (High)

-Any relevant

-information about

-the child's

-background or

-significant life

-events?

-How is the child Academically / socially / behaviourally?

-functioning in

-school?

-Parental Are they aware of this referral?

-involvement: Does a parent / carer come to the parent / teacher meetings?
+Is there anyone else in the school or from an external service providing support for this child?
+Eg Social Care, primary mental health, dyslexia unit.
+If so, please give details.
+Reasons for referral / cause for concern: Level of concern / urgency: (Low) 1 2 3 4 5 6 7 8 9 10 (High) Any relevant information about the child's background or significant life events?
+How is the child functioning in school?
+Academically / socially / behaviourally?
+Parental involvement: Are they aware of this referral?
+Does a parent / carer come to the parent / teacher meetings?
 How well do they engage?

-Do they work in the sch nool?

-How do you hope
+Do they work in the school?
+How do you hope counselling might help this student?

-counselling might

-help this student?

-•